corestoreio/caddy-esi/README.md

 ### Forward all headers (optional)

 The basic tag with the attribute `forwardheaders` forwards all incoming request headers to the `src`.
 Other attributes can be additionally defined.
+POST data gets only forwarded to those backend resources which can handle the data.

 ```
 <esi:include src="https://micro.service/esi/foo" forwardheaders="all"/>